derek-dchu/Java/notes/language.md

 Benefits: Immutable object is thread-safe and commonly used in multi-threading environment.

 ### Final
-The value of the field cannot change.
+The modifier prohibiting value modification.

 ## Upcast vs Downcast